avalon60/OraTAPI/README.md

 The code templates form the basic shape of the generated source code files.
 There are various templates which are read at runtime and constitute regions such as package file headers, footers and procedures.
 You can also implement view and trigger templates, and sample templates are provided for you to copy and modify.
 You should not amend the original sample files.
 These have a suffix of `.tpt.sample`.
 There are also `column expression` templates.
-These will are discussed in the [Maintained by Column Expression](#maintained-by-column-expression) section.
+These are discussed in the [Maintained by Column Expression](#maintained-by-column-expression) section.

 Finally, much of the behaviour of OraTAPI is governed by the configuration of the `OraTAPI.ini` file, which is located